Spring 2020 Fellows

 Christine has a bachelor’s degree in economics and finance from Shanghai Jiao Tong University, with a graduation project in the economics of China healthcare system.

-Kai Zhang is a project manager at QIAGEN where he leads, drives and motivates ten global cross-functional teams to ensure that diagnostics biopharma strategic alliance projects are appropriately specified, planned, resourced, and delivered within time and budget.
-At QIAGEN, Kai is also a Diversity and Inclusion Ambassador and Sustainability Committee Representative.
-Through those programs, he works with colleagues to promote diversity and inclusion and sustainability across the North America local offices and support global initiatives.
+Kai Zhang is a Senior Manager for Clinical Biomarkers and Diagnostics at Amgen where he leads global cross-functional teams to manage diagnostics portfolio and develop diagnostics strategy for the Amgen pipeline.
+Prior to Amgen, Kai Zhang was a project manager for diagnostics biopharma strategic alliances at QIAGEN, where he leads, drives and motivates over ten global cross-functional teams to ensure that diagnostics biopharma strategic alliances projects are appropriately specified, planned, resourced, and delivered within time and budget.
+Kai also served as a Diversity and Inclusion Ambassador and Sustainability Committee Representative.
+Through those programs, he worked with colleagues to promote diversity and inclusion and sustainability across the North America local offices and support global initiatives.